Speaker | Time | Text |

 Yeah. | ||

-And in the long run, here we are, sitting at the transition of centuries. | ||
+And in the long run, here we are sitting at the transition of centuries. | ||

 And it may be that there are a lot of people, we'll call it, inside this generic MJ-12, using that simply as a symbol of people on the inside and not knowing what it's called now. | ||

-They may want the story out, but that they're afraid of the repercussions. | ||
+They may want the story out, but that they're afraid of the repercussion. | ||

-All right, Linda, As always, a wonderful report, and you generated plenty of questions with it, too. | ||
+Linda, as always, a wonderful report, and you generated plenty of questions with it, too. | ||

 Things to think about. | ||

-So, and when you start with Chad, who is a true friend and colleague, this go-over to the Clop circles raises this interesting question that Colin Andrews, George Wingfield, and others three, four years ago said, why is it that the English army It seems to be, and that's not proven, but it seems to be involved with creating hoaxes in the cross circles in order to convince the rest of the world that there's nothing to this phenomenon but a hoax. | ||
+why is it that the English Army seems to be, and that's not proven, but seems to be involved with creating hoaxes in the quad circles in order to convince the rest of the world that there's nothing to this phenomenon but a hoax? | ||

 We know that the science says the hoax does not answer it. | ||

-Why would the English military have been called into action to create something to cover it up You've really caught me by surprise. | ||
+Why would the English military have been called into action to create something to cover it up? | ||

 English Army, how is the English Army, how are they or were they involved, Linda? | ||

-It's back to the 90 and 91 research that was done where BBC TV, Nippon Television, others brought infrared, they brought star scopes, they brought a whole series of cameras and higher-tech technology into the cross-circle summers with the idea that they would track it, watch it, monitor it for two weeks at a time and see if they could find anything that would give them an insight as to how these circles were made. | ||
+This back to the 90 and 91 research that was done where CDC TV, Nippon Television, others brought infrared, they brought star scopes, they brought a whole series of cameras and higher tech technology into the cross-circle summers with the idea that they would track it, | ||

-During one of those watches, it found in the middle of the circle that there was a Bible, some sticks, and some candles, and very odd things. | ||
+During one of those watches, it found in the middle of the circle that there was a Bible, some sticks, and some candles and very odd things. | ||

-Colin Andrews said at the time, George Winkle said at the time, that they had sources inside of England who said That the army in England had been, or people were telling them, that the army had been ordered by someone to put those particular elements, a Bible and a candle and some various odd things, inside of the middle of the circle. | ||
+Colin Andrews said at the time, George Wienfold said at the time, that they had sources inside of England who said that the army in England had been, or people were telling them, that the army had been ordered by someone to put those particular elements, a Bible and a candle and some various odd things, inside of the middle of a circle. | ||

-And to take it completely away from the possibility that there actually was something from somewhere else in the universe perhaps involved with our planet. | ||
+Whole point being that they were trying to move the crop circles apparently into some kind of, for lack of a better word, we'll just say occult or mystical association and to take it completely away from the possibility that there actually was something from somewhere else in the universe perhaps involved with our planet. | ||

-None of us know who is making the crop circles, but the fact that people were in England and getting, we'll call it underground, non-proven but at least so-called confidential sources saying that the military was even involved in keeping the story quiet. | ||
+None of us know who is making the crop circles, but the fact that people were in England and getting, we'll call it underground, non-proven, but at least so-called confidential sources saying that the military was even involved in keeping the story quiet. | ||

 It comes to this huge issue. | ||